AbdulkadirAhmed1/Quotify/README.md

 The frontend?
 No heavy frameworks here — just pure, responsive HTML, CSS, and Vanilla JavaScript.
 It's intentionally lightweight to showcase how simple tools can still create something functional and polished.

 **Why Quotify matters:**
-It's designed as a learning tool and portfolio project to demonstrate real backend engineering, API design, and clean full stack development — the same principles recruiters love to see:
+It's designed as a learning tool and portfolio project to demonstrate real backend engineering, API design, and clean full stack development:

 - Clear project structure
 - Professional API response standards